 Look for a creamy white stem that is free of bruises, spots or blemishes.
 The green-yellow leaves should look vibrant, not brown or wilted.
 A fresh napa cabbage should feel heavy for the size.
 Napa cabbage is available all year round, but it’s in peak season right now during the winter and spring months.

-Napa cabbage is very nutritious, high in fiber and vitamin C. Napa cabbage is tender, delicious when stir fried.
-Because it tastes slightly sweet in soup and it complements the taste of carrots very well especially with the addition of chicken broth.
+Napa cabbage is very nutritious, high in fiber and vitamin C. Napa cabbage is tender and delicious when stir fried.
+Because napa cabbage and carrots are slightly sweet in soup, they taste great in a savory chicken broth.
 The soup won’t taste the same if you tried to substitute with other vegetables, so I hope you can find napa cabbage in your local stores or farmer’s market.

 A small napa cabbage is usually about 2 pounds, so you’ll only need half for this recipe.
 I cut the napa cabbage in half lengthwise, and then cut the half into quarters lengthwise.
-Then I chop the quarters across into bite sized pieces and rinse them in a bowl of water, strain, and let the cabbage drain while I prepare the rest of the ingredients.
+Then I chop the quarters across into bite sized pieces and set aside while I prepare the rest of the ingredients.

 Review: Nut Free Potstickers by Crazy Cuizine Are Ready to Heat and Serve